Towards Selecting the Informative Alternative Relational Query Plans for Database Education: tips for Database Education

 \eat{Next, we report the impact of different parameters on the understanding of \textsc{qep} selection for a given \textsc{sql} query.}

-\textit{Q5: Impact of $\alpha,\beta$.} Figure~\ref{subfig:q5} reports the responses.
-Setting $\alpha$ (\resp $\beta$) as 0 indicates that the structural (\resp content) difference is not taken into account in \textsc{arena}.
-Similarly, by setting $\alpha=\beta=0.5$, \textsc{arena} ignores the cost difference between plans.
+\eat{\textit{Q5: Importance of LogiPln, PhyOpr, and Cost differences.} Fig.~\ref{subfig:q5} reports the responses.
+Setting $\alpha$ (\resp $\beta$) as 0 indicates that the LogiPln (\resp PhyOpr) difference is not taken into account in \textsc{tips}.
+Similarly, by setting $\alpha=\beta=0.5$, \textsc{tips} ignores the cost difference between plans.
 We observe that $\alpha=\beta=1/3$ receives the best response.
 36 participants give a score of 4 and above, while each of the remaining settings have less than 10 responses with scores 4-5.
-This highlights the importance of structural, content, and cost differences.
+This highlights the importance of LogiPln, PhyOpr, and Cost differences.

-\textit{Q6: Impact of $\lambda$.} $\lambda$ allows us to balance the impact of distance and relevance in selecting alternative plans.
-Figure~\ref{subfig:q6} reports the results.
-Clearly, by setting $\lambda=0.5$, the results of \textsc{arena} is significantly better than either disabling distance or relevance.
+\textit{Q6: Importance of distance and relevance measures.} $\lambda$ allows us to balance the impact of distance and relevance in selecting alternative plans.
+Fig.~\ref{subfig:q6} reports the results.
+Clearly, by setting $\lambda=0.5$, the results of \textsc{tips} is significantly better than either disabling distance or relevance. }

-\textit{Q7: Tree Edit Distance vs Subtree Kernel.} Figure~\ref{subfig:q7} reports the results.
+\textit{Q5: Tree Edit Distance vs. Subtree Kernel.} Fig.~\ref{subfig:q7} reports the results.
 In general, subtree kernel-based structural difference computation strategy receives superior scores (\ie 36 out of 51 give a score over 3) to tree edit distance-based strategies (\ie 27 out 51).
-This justifies the choice of the former as the default structural difference computation technique in \textsc{arena}.
+This justifies the choice of the former as the default LogiPln difference computation technique.